| Bribery

 (LOGCAP III) contract for logistical support of U.S. military operations

+in Iraq.
 The whistleblowers also allege overbilling

 by a KBR subcontractor in the Balkans, Wesco, under a military contract.